paulgioeli1/paulgioeli1/README.md

 ## Hi there 👋

+I'm Paul, a games PM/Analyst/Data Scientist learning more about how to actually develop games!

+Currently working on a farming idler sim to learn some basic design principal.
+Have a look and let me know what you think!

 <!--
 **paulgioeli1/paulgioeli1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.